Enjoy a Pain Free Experience

 Will I Feel Any Pain?

 Often your sedation will consist of a combination of a sedative to relax you and an anesthetic to block pain.
 When given by a certified professional, it’s an effective combination.
-Throughout a more intensive procedure such as 4M Dental Implants, pain killers are administered during and after with the aid of an IV to make sure you are as comfortable as possible.
+Throughout a more intensive procedure, such as a 4M Dental Implant procedure, pain killers are administered during and after with the aid of an IV to make sure you are as comfortable as possible.